jbytecode/JMcDM/README.md

 ## The problem

-Suppose a decision process has $n$ alternatives and $m$ criteria  which are either to be maximized or minimized.
-Each single criterion has a weight $0 <= w_i <= 1$ where sum of w_i is 1. f_i is either maximum or minimum. g_j(.) is evolution function and it is taken as g_j(x) = x in many methods.
+Suppose a decision process has n alternatives and m criteria  which are either to be maximized or minimized.
+Each single criterion has a weight 0 <= w_i <= 1 where sum of w_i is 1. f_i is either maximum or minimum. g_j(.) is evolution function and it is taken as g_j(x) = x in many methods.
 A multiple criteria decision problem can be represented using the decision table

    | **Criteria**  |   C_1    |   C_2    | ...  |   C_m    |
    | :-----------: | :--------: | :--------: | :------: | :--------: |